Violin and Viola

 Taryn has performed in several prominent Canadian orchestras including Orchestre de la Francophonie, The Brantford Symphony Orchestra, The Guelph Symphony Orchestra, The Niagara Symphony Orchestra and The Ottawa Symphony Orchestra.
 She has also given six solo recitals and has participated in outreach concerts in her community.

-Taryn received Suzuki Violin Book 1, 2 and 3 teacher training at the Southwestern Ontario Suzuki Institute.
+Taryn is an experienced string teacher who has been teaching violin and viola since 2002.
+She received Suzuki Violin Book 1, 2, 3 and 5 teacher training at the Southwestern Ontario Suzuki Institute.
 She completed training in Suzuki Violin Book 4 with Edward Kreitman at the Ithaca Suzuki Institute in Ithaca, New York.
+Taryn taught at The Brant Suzuki String School and the Hamilton Suzuki School of Music before leaving to start the Twinkle Strings Suzuki School in 2017.
+She conducted the Little String Orchestra for their 2013/2014 season and adjudicated string section of the Brantford Canadian Showcase in 2017.

 In August 2011 Taryn recorded Symphonie Fantastique (Berlioz) with the Orchestre de la Francophonie.
 She has also been heard on CBC Radio 3 performing Esther Wheaton’s work “Not Legendary, 9 Songs for Chamber Orchestra and Soloists.”